Joel-C-Johnson/CrossRefTag/README.md

 # CrossRefTag

-To create cross-references and chain Bibles by using the Biblical Terms information from ParaTExt.
+To create `Cross-references` and `Chain Reference` Bibles by using the Biblical Terms information from [ParaTExt](www.paratext.org).
 This tool will attempt to automatically add cross-refences or footnotes for Biblical Terms by using the information available on the Biblical Terms in a ParaTExt project.

 This tool can be incorporated in to ParaTExt as a check (cms) or as a command line tool.